 The percentage of total revenue collected by the Department from each Water Contractor varies significantly from the percentage of water the Water Contractor may be eligible to receive based on what is referred to as Table A. Table A is contained in the Long-Term Water Supply Contracts executed by the Department with each of the 29 State Water Contractors and details the maximum amount of water that each Water Contractor is entitled to request from the Department.
 The Water Contractors make their requests by October 1 for water to be delivered in the upcoming calendar year.
-Below are the Table A shares of water each Water Agency may request.
-Municipal and Industrial Contractors represent 24%.
+Below are the Table A shares of water each Water Contractors' share of the Table A water supply, while Agricultural Contractors represent 24%.